Convergence analysis of stochastic higher-order majorization-minimization algorithms: Numerical tests

-For numerical tests we take the logistic loss function in model \eqref{eq:logistic}, i.e. $\phi_i(t) = \log(1 + e^{t})$.
-We consider two real datasets taken from library LIBSVM \cite{Libsvm}: madelon ($N = 2.000$ data with $n=500$ features) and a8a (the first $N = 5.000$ data with $n = 122$ features).
-For the regularization parameter $\lambda$ we take $10^{-3}$.
 We first analyse the behavior of algorithm SHOM for different values of $p \in \{1, 2, 3\}$.
-We also compare the 3 SHOM variants with the stochastic gradient descent (SGD) algorithm.
-In this experiment we consider the minibatch size $\tau=100$.
-The results are given in Figure 1, which shows that for sufficiently large minibatch size the increasing of the approximation order $p$ in SHOM algorithm has beneficial effects in terms of convergence rates (less number of epochs, i.e. number of passing through data) and in terms of achieving very high accuracies.
+We also compare the SHOM variants with SAGA, a first-order variance reduction algorithm \cite{DefBac:14}.
+In this experiment we consider the minibatch size {$\tau=300$ for SHOM and SAGA}.
+The results are given in Figure 1, which shows that for a relatively small minibatch size the increasing of the approximation order $p$ in SHOM algorithm has beneficial effects in terms of convergence rates (less number of epochs, i.e. number of passing through data) and in terms of achieving very high accuracies.
+Moreover, SHOM algorithm with $p>1$ is performing better than SAGA or SHOM with $p=1$, {i.e., much less number of epochs and less CPU time (see Table \ref{table:1}).}

 Further, we analyse the behavior of algorithm SHOM for different values of the minibatch size $\tau$ ranging from $50$ to $1.000$ on a8a dataset.
 The results are given in Figure 2 for $p=2$ (top) and $p=3$ (bottom).
 We observe that there are two optimal regimes for the minibatch size $\tau^*$ and they coincide for the two variants of SHOM: $p=2$ and $p=3$, respectively.
 However, the number of epochs is smaller for $p=3$ than for $p=2$.
+One can also observe that large minibatch sizes do not necessarily improve~convergence.